Towards a Stringy Description for the $Q\bar Q q\bar q$-Quark System: Introduction

 \section{Introduction}

+{1.\arabic{equation}} The renaissance in hadron spectroscopy came from the discovery of a new state $X(3872)$ by the Belle Collaboration \cite{X38}.
+In the two decades since then, more than $50$ new hadrons have been observed at high statistical significance.
+Most of them are potentially exotic states such as tetraquarks, pentaquarks, hybrid mesons, and glueballs.\footnote{For more details, see the recent review article \cite{lebed} and the book \cite{book}.}

-{1.\arabic{equation}} Multiquark hadrons remain a challenge for both theory and experiment \cite{book}.
-One class of those includes four-quark hadrons made of one heavy and one light quark-antiquark pair.
-The most known example are the $Z_b$ states discovered by the Belle Collaboration \cite{belle}, whose quark content is $b\bar bq\bar q$ with $q\in\{u,d\}$.
+One class of those exotic states includes four-quark hadrons made of one heavy and one light quark-antiquark pair.
+The most known example are the $Z_b$ states \cite{belle}, whose quark content is $b\bar bq\bar q$ with $q\in\{u,d\}$.
 Because of the large ratio of the quark masses, one of the frameworks for dealing with such a class is the Born-Oppenheimer (B-O) approximation borrowed from atomic and molecular physics \cite{bo}.\footnote{For the further development of these ideas in the context of QCD, see \cite{braat} and references therein.} In that case the corresponding B-O potentials are defined as the energies of stationary configurations of the gluon and light-quark fields in the presence of the static $Q$ and $\bar Q$ sources.
 The spectrum is then calculated by solving the Schr\"odinger equation in these potentials.

-Lattice gauge theory is one of the basic tools for studying nonperturbative phenomena in QCD and in particular the B-O potentials in the $Q\bar Qq\bar q$-quark system \cite{AP, SP0}.
-But it still has a significant disadvantage in regards to that problem.
+Lattice gauge theory is a well-established non-perturbative approach to solving QCD.
+It has a long history of studying four-quark systems \cite{QQQQ} and, in particular, the B-O potentials in the $Q\bar Qq\bar q$-quark system \cite{AP, SP0}.
+But it still has a significant disadvantage in regards to the last problem.
 The available data are limited that makes it difficult to understand the physics behind them.
 On the other hand, the gauge/string duality \cite{uaw} provides new theoretical tools for studying strongly coupled gauge theories, and therefore may be used as an alternative method to gain important physical insights into this problem.
 Within this framework, the string configurations for tetraquarks were qualitatively discussed in \cite{a-3q0, coba}.
 Making it more precise for the case of the $Q\bar Qq\bar q$-quark system will be one of our goals.

 This paper continues our study on the doubly heavy quark systems started in \cite{a-QQq} and \cite{QQqq}.
 The rest of the paper is organized as follows.
 We begin in Sec.II by recalling some preliminary results and setting the framework.
 Then in Sec.III, we construct and analyze a set of string configurations in five dimensions which provide a dual description of the $Q\bar Q q\bar q$ system.
 Among those we find the configurations relevant to the two lower-lying Born-Oppenheimer potentials.
 In addition, we comment on some other configurations and introduce three scales.
 These length scales characterize transitions between different dominant configurations, and in fact, are related to three types of interactions between strings: reconnection, breaking and junction (baryon vertex) annihilation.
 We go on in Sec.IV to compare our results with those in lattice QCD and to discuss the construction of the potentials.
 We conclude in Sec.V with a few important points.
 To make the paper more self-contained, additional technical details are included in the Appendices.